 If data is the new oil, AIOps is IT's refinery.
-Short for artificial intelligence for IT operations, AIOps refers to software that combines big data and AI, machine learning, natural language processing (NLP), and/or associated technologies to help IT manage data and find insights faster.
+Short for artificial intelligence for IT operations, AIOps refers to software that combines big data and AI or machine learning to help IT manage data and find insights faster.
 But what does comparing data to oil mean in practical terms?
 And what aspects of IT operations can machine learning augment or even replace?

 In other words, we've gotten really good at collecting large amounts of data; the main challenge today is how to filter and present that data in a meaningful way.
 For Intel, that means creating smart glasses that contextually deliver information to the wearer—augmenting a person's perceptions of an environment and assisting in decisions like which restaurant to eat at based on online reviews—without causing notification fatigue.